nelson-lopez/dance-everyday/project-worksheet.md

-# Project Overview
+# Project Overview for Dance Everyday!

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
+Dance Everyday is a website in which dance venues will display their events by dance, location, and time.

 ## Wireframes